snehilchatterjee/intelAI/README.md

 The baseline model was not evaluated on the Div2K dataset due to its poor performance on the Flickr2K validation/test set.

-**Proposed Method:**

-Here's a comprehensive comparison between the proposed method and the baseline method, evaluated on the Div2K and Flickr2K datasets:

 ### Comparison of Proposed Method vs Baseline